sgpinkus/JsonSchema/README.md

     The doc at fragment addresss `#MoreSchemas` is a constraint equivalent to the empty constraint.

+  6. We make the assertion that one nesting level n JSON Schema document specifies at most one constraint.
+For example { "minimum": 2 } does not specify a constraint, because "minimum" is a sub keyword of the type constraint.

 ## Handling $refs
 Refs ref a value.
 The entire ref object is replaced by the value.